IMPERIAL COUNTY FARM BUREAU SCHOLARSHIPS

 It is fitting, then, that their legacy will continue in a Jack & Pauline McConnell Memorial Scholarship fund, which has been established by Imperial County Farm Bureau in the McConnells' memory.

 Jack had served as a Farm Bureau board member continuously since the 1950s, while Pauline was extremely active in Farm Bureau Women as well as serving on the Farm Bureau Board of Directors, among many other activities in service to our community and agriculture industry.
-Click here to read more about this couple and their contributions to the Imperial Valley.

 The McConnell Memorial Scholarship will be funded through donations made in Jack & Pauline's memory.
 If you are interested in making a donation to the fund, contact ( or 760-352-3831), or simply mail a check to Imperial County Farm Bureau, 1000 Broadway, El Centro CA 92243.
 Be sure to include a note on or with your check to let us know that you'd like your donation to go toward the Jack & Pauline McConnell Memorial Scholarship fund.
 Donations will go directly into scholarships for local students.
 Students presented with the Jack & Pauline McConnell Memorial Scholarship will have a chance to learn more about Mr. and Mrs. McConnell and their contributions to the local agriculture industry.